Recognized student clubs and organizations affiliated with Education & Child Development are listed below.

-Fifth Dimension is a group of program run by a team of 16 Whittier College students.
-Those selected for the team lead and work with children, age 6-12, in the following programs:
+Fifth Dimension is a collection of outreach programs managed by a team of 16 Whittier College students.
+Those selected for the team lead programming and work directly with children, ages 6-12, in the following programs:

-Programs are carried out at the local Boys & Girls Club of Whittier each week.
-In addition, the Fifth Dimension team plans and manage educational field trips for Boys & Girls Club members as well as a Day on Campus event to encourage college attendance for low-income children from communities of color.
+Programs are carried out at the Boys & Girls Club of Whittier every week.
+In addition, the Fifth Dimension team plans and supervises educational field trips for Boys & Girls Club members including a Day on Campus event to help establish a college-going culture among participants, many of whom are low-income, first-generation, and/or students of color.

 Jumpstart at Whittier College is a part of a national early education organization that recruits and trains college students to serve preschool children in local, low-income schools.
-Jumpstart participants are required to work 6-12 hours a week in local Head Start preschools during Fall and Springs terms and are trained to read stories, sing songs, and play games that support school readiness.
+Jumpstart participants are required to work 6-12 hours a week in local Head Start preschools during fall and spring terms and are trained to read stories, sing songs, and play games that support school readiness.

 Internship opportunities with Jumpstart are open to all students of any major.
 Benefits include an AmeriCorps Education Award and work-study wages (optional).
 Students who enroll in Jumpstart in the fall can also earn 2-4 units in CHDV 277: Working with Children in Diverse Communities.